briansune/Kintex-7-OV4689-Verilog/README.md

 # kintex7-ov4689-fpga-mipi-camera

-This is a modified revision of OV13850 MIPI CSI-2 Camera Demonstration from <a href="https://github.com/gatecat/CSI2Rx.git" target="_blank">Original Post</a>.
+This is a modified MIPI CSI-2 Camera example from <a href="https://github.com/gatecat/CSI2Rx.git" target="_blank">Original Post</a>.

 ## If this project is constructive, welcome to donate a drink to PayPal.